 C++ Static Variables in Functions Example

-Let's look at an example to demonstrate the static variable in functions in C++.
+Let's consider an illustration to showcase the static variable concept in functions within the C++ programming language.

 Example